PAIRLABS/InfoExchange/nano/catkin_ws/readme.md

 > note : This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.

-> this tutorial's goal is to change the control node of turtlebot3's wheel by modifying turtlebot3_fake.cpp
+> this tutorial's goal is to change the control node of turtlebot3's wheel by modifying `turtlebot3_fake.cpp`

+> if you clone my file directly, you can jump to step 6.
 ------

 ## step 0: install locate